Skirting Board Adhesive: Adiseal Strong Flexible Bond

 Where to buy skirting board adhesive

-In the UK, Adiseal skirting board adhesive can be purchased from Adiseal stockists.
-Please contact us for details.
+In the UK, to buy skirting board adhesive, please contact us for details of your local stockist.
 Online seller www.guglue.com can ship to other countries.
 You can also contact us to find out if there is a distributor or a distribution opportunity for your country.

 Frequently Asked Questions About Skirting Board Adhesive

 Both Adiseal adhesive sealant and Adiseal Hi-Grab adhesive will provide an extra strong long lasting, flexible bond on skirting.
 Adiseal adhesive and sealant is the recommended product if there is no requirement for extra high initial grab and there are no big gaps to fill between the wall and skirting boards.

 The Adiseal colours have stronger initial grab and bond strength compared to Adiseal Ultra Clear.
 It is recommended to use Adiseal Colours over Adiseal Ultra Clear when it’s being used as an adhesive only.

 Adiseal is the best skirting board adhesive.
 It stays flexible, has high grab, high gap fill and it was the strongest adhesive in an independent test.
 It is also waterproof and UV resistant as well.